Madeline-Ong/Madeline-Ong.github.io/Guided Learning Project/Research/Introduction to Encryption and Ciphers.md

 In this category, the letters are replaced with geometric symbols.

 #### Pigpen Cipher
-Populated by Freemasons who used it so much that it is sometimes referred to as the Freemason's cipher.
+It is populated by the Freemasons, who used it so much that it is sometimes referred to as the Freemason's cipher.
 The Freemasons began using it in the early 18th century to keep their records of history and rites private, and for correspondence between lodge leaders.

 ![Pigpen Cipher](../docs/assets/img/pigpen.png)